 Check my work

-Run the benchmarks yourself.
+Run the benchmarks from the PRs (not just mine!) yourself.
 See the difference.
 Judge for yourself.

 When someone shows you benchmark results that seem too good to be true, they probably are.
 When a new language claims to beat established, heavily-optimized languages by significant margins, check their work.

 And when you catch someone lying with benchmarks, call them out.
-The programming community deserves better than this.
+Software developers deserve better than this.